We will be regularly updating this list to inform group travel organisers of which attractions are taking bookings and welcoming group visits again.

-Merlin attractions, multiple locations: the company has confirmed that all London indoor intractions such as Madame Tussauds and the London Dungeon are still only available to groups of six however, up to 30 people will be able to book all Merlin outdoor attractions such as Thorpe Park and Alton Towers from 17th May.
+Merlin attractions, multiple locations: the company has confirmed that all London indoor attractions such as Madame Tussauds and the London Dungeon are still only available to groups of six however, up to 30 people can now book all Merlin outdoor attractions such as Thorpe Park and Alton Towers.

-Mersey Ferries, Liverpool: groups can book tickets for a sailing in the city from 17th May.
+Mersey Ferries, Liverpool: groups can now book tickets for a sailing in the city.

-Monkey World - Ape Rescue Centre, Dorset: home to more than 200 animals across 65 acres, groups can book a visit from 17th May.
+Monkey World - Ape Rescue Centre, Dorset: home to more than 200 animals across 65 acres, the attraction is accepting group bookings.

-The National Stud, Suffolk: groups of all sizes can book their visits to find out more about the history of horse breeding at the attraction from 17th May.
+The National Stud, Suffolk: groups of all sizes can book their visits to find out more about the history of horse breeding at the attraction.

-North Yorkshire Moors Railway: group visits will be permitted from 17th May with limited numbers.
+North Yorkshire Moors Railway: group visits are permitted with limited numbers.